E-commerce Tips & Tricks

 You can also try Question Samurai and StoryBase.

 Rearrange your page copy and other product-related text to match these questions.
-For example, a question may go like “what’s the best coffee maker?” or “Which home stereo is number one in sound output?”.
+For example, a question may go like “What’s the best coffee maker?” or “Which home stereo is number one in sound output?”.

 Pay attention to the patterns.
 For some products, frequent questions may be related to a certain function.
 In other cases, people may ask about size, durability, price, etc. Get the most descriptive words in those search phrases and fuse them into product names and descriptions.